Skip to content

 Custom types

-Classes that don't have a primary constructor, require special construction logic, or are third-party types need a custom factory:
+Classes that don't have a primary constructor, require special construction logic, or are third-party types need a custom type factory:

 data class Email(val value: String)